tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

     cashExpr = opsR (BinExpr Cash <$ token Dollar) orExpr
 ```

-The lowest precedence operator is at the top.
-The lowest precedence operator
+The lowest precedence operator is at the top:
-being the ubiquituous `$`, of course.
+the ubiquituous `$`, of course.

 Next we have `||`: